 Karlsruhe is a town located in the southwest of Germany in the region called Baden-Württemberg.
 Because it’s situated at the edge of Schwarzwald Forest, it offers a perfect combination of cultural travel in the city and active tourism in nature.
 It’s also placed very close to the Rhine River and the border with France.
 It’s a unique place because it’s a typical German town with impressive historical and timber architecture, many cute pastry shops, a large technology sector and innovative media arts.

 November: Rome, Italy

 When the days get shorter and colder, it’s a good idea to visit some of the southern European countries again.
 Big and popular cities won’t be as crowded as in Summer.
-So, putting Rome to your list of where to travel in 2020 could be a great thing to do.
+So, putting Rome to your list of where to travel in 2023 could be a great thing to do.
 You’ll still find plenty of sunshine in the Italian capital in November.
 Famous for its impressive Roman ruins, such as Colosseum or Roman Forum, are just some of the cities to do while there.
-If you have a rainy day, you can always spend it at some of the beautiful museums in Rome.
+If there’s going to be a rainy day during your trip, you can always spend it at some of the beautiful museums in Rome.

 December: Zagreb, Croatia

-Home to one of the best Christmas markets in Europe, and one of my personal favourites, you should definitely put Croatian capital on a list of the places to visit in 2020.
-The whole of Zagreb’s city centre is becoming a huge Christmas market during December.
-You’ll find local artists selling their work there, and many small restaurants offering some local specialities like fritule or strudla, and some mulled wine.
+Home to one of the best Christmas markets in Europe, and one of my personal favourites, you should definitely put Croatian capital on a list of places to visit in 2023.
+Zagreb city centre becomes a huge Christmas market each December.
+You’ll find local artists selling their work there, and many small restaurants offering some local specialities like fritule or štrudla, and some mulled wine.
 There is a chance for snow in December on a nearby Medvednica mountain.
 So, you can spend a day skiing or just enjoying in some winter activities there.